sandipan03ghosh/-RRT-Implementation/README.md

 # -RRT-Implementation
-•Implemented advanced path planning using RRT* Connect algorithm with additional rectangular bounds (inspired by BIT*) in ROS Noetic environment.
+->Engineered an advanced path planning system utilizing the RRT* Connect algorithm, incorporating additional rectangular bounds inspired by the BIT* algorithm within a ROS Noetic environment.
+This approach ensures efficient navigation through complex environments.
-•Integrated Bressenham line algorithm for efficient trajectory generation, optimizing real-time plotting with matplotlib for visualization.
+->Integrated the Bresenham line algorithm to facilitate precise and efficient trajectory generation, optimizing real-time plotting and visualization capabilities using matplotlib, thereby enhancing the clarity and responsiveness of path visualization.
-•Utilized KD-Tree for optimizing nearest neighbor search, enhancing efficiency and robustness in path planning computations.
+->Employed KD-Tree data structures to optimize nearest neighbor search operations, significantly boosting the efficiency and robustness of path planning computations.
+This enhancement ensures rapid and accurate pathfinding, even in densely populated state spaces, thereby improving overall system performance and reliability.